dcit202Andriod/Group-30/README.md

 # Notely, A simple Notes App
 ## Group 30

-A simple Notes App for creating and editing sticky Notes made with Android Studio & Java
+A simple Notes App for creating and editing sticky Notes made with Android Studio & Java.

 ## Features